 EASE is an online course for educators and a collection of evidence-informed, curriculum-aligned classroom resources for teaching K–12 students effective everyday anxiety management skills.
 EASE includes strategies for students to help them cope with everyday anxiety while contributing to the mental health literacy of educators.

 EASE is available at no cost to B.C. educators and the classroom resources are accessible through the completion of an online, self-paced professional development course.
-There are two online courses available: one for grades K–7 and the other for grades 8–12.
+There are two online courses available in both English and French: one for grades K–7 and the other for grades 8–12.

 The EASE classroom resources and lesson plans are designed to fit into existing school routines and practices—to benefit all students.
 While they are designed for classroom teachers, they can be adapted for use by school counsellors, administrators and support staff.
 Some EASE resources have also been adapted for parents and caregivers for use at home.